Bearded Dragon Breeding: Mating, Eggs and Hatching

 Now that your bearded dragon is pregnant, calcium reserves may be depleted quickly.
 The yolks take a large amount of calcium and it is also required for the shells.
 The yolk is responsible for creating the embryo which includes the bones.

 Calcium supplementation, lighting and heating are even more important than before for the development of the embryos and the health of the pregnant bearded dragon.
-She will also need the reserves for oviposition and muscle contractions to lay the eggs.
-If this isn’t right, MBD (linked post by Donald Buchanan, DVM) is a threat.
+Gravid bearded dragons will also need calcium reserves for oviposition and muscle contractions to lay the eggs.
+If she doesnt get sufficient calcium the metabolic bone disease is a threat.

 Once you become aware your bearded dragon is pregnant, provide a lay box.
 She need environmental cues to lay eggs, without this she can become egg bound which can be disastrous.